 - Make clay gratitude leaves to decorate your thankful tree with this simple gratitude craft for children and adults.

-- Download and print this gorgeous gratitude tree with thankful leaves and use it to express what you are most thankful for.
+- Download and print this gorgeous gratitude tree with thankful leaves and use it to express what you are most grateful for.
+Alternatively, you can draw a simple tree trunk and create a crown of leaves with words of thanks on them.

 - For even more Gratitude or Thankful Tree ideas, look at this list of Thankful Trees you can make and use with children at home or in the classroom.

-- Inspire preschoolers to express gratitude with THIS fun gratitude craft.
+- Inspire preschoolers to express gratitude with this fun sunflower-shaped gratitude craft.

 - Invite children to use each sunflower petal to represent something they are thankful for.